 - Cleveland open cup tester

-The procedure of the test is that bitumen is poured into the cup of the apparatus and then it is heated.
+The procedure for the test involves pouring bitumen into the cup of the apparatus and then heating it.

-During heating, the flame passes over the liquid surface and through the vapors once every 2 seconds.
+During heating, the flame passes over the liquid surface and through the vapours once every 2 seconds.

-The temperature at which an instant flame appears on the surface of bitumen is called a flash point.
+The temperature at which an instant flame appears on the surface of bitumen is known as its flash point.

-To obtain the flash point, heat is continued and the flame continues to pass over the surface of the liquid until an instant flame reappears on the liquid surface for a moment.
+To determine the flash point, heat is continued, and the flame is allowed to pass over the surface of the liquid until a momentary flame reappears on the liquid surface.

 Compared to the previous flame, this one lasts longer.
 Its temperature is reported as the fire point.